gdivanov/NYC-Housing/README.md

 As you can quite obviously tell the distributions for every plot from Uncleaned to Cleaned are beyond noticable.
 Not only are we able to visualize the distributions of the sales price but we're also able to better discern what the distributions look like for the housing locations as well.

-If we dig further we can also visualize these correlations with respect to their coefficients by building a correlation matrix.
+If we dig further we can also visualize these correlations with respect to their coefficients by building a correlation matrix shown below.

 <p align="center">